 Centenary Walk is one the main paths / tracks through the forest and stretches for 15 miles from Manor Park to Epping Station.
 It was founded in 1978 to celebrate the centenary of the Act of Parliament which saved the forest.
 It joins up many ancient tracks to form a continuous path.
 Each year in September there is an annual walk organised by the Friends of Epping Forest along the full distance of the path.
 We follow Centenary Walk for just over four miles to Epping Station.
 Three miles of this is in the forest and for this distance the "Walk" also joins up with another major path called "Green Ride" which was opened 100 years earlier by Queen Victoria, who rode along it in an open top carriage.
 At points along the path there are benches to rest on and even some well-maintained "coal posts" where many years ago merchants were taxed for transporting their commodities along this route.

 By reading a map when travelling through this area of the forest some place names passed give us a clue to its history.
-Names like “Little Monk Wood”, “Bellringers Bay", "Pig Corner", "Lost Pond", "Great Monk Wood" and "Hangboy Slade" must have some stories to tell.
-A book by Ken Hoy, entitled "Getting to Know Epping Forest", can be bought at the Epping Forest Information Centre and provides lots of information of the different areas of the forest and where some of the place names originate from.
+Names like "Bellringers Bay", "Pig Corner", "Lost Pond", "Great Monk Wood" and "Hangboy Slade" must have some stories to tell.
+A book by Ken Hoy, entitled "Getting to Know Epping Forest", can be bought at the Epping Forest Visitor Centre and provides lots of information of the different areas of the forest and where some of the place names originate from.

 After another 0.4 miles, at a T-junction of paths, keep left and staying with Centenary Walk.
-In a further 0.4 miles the track reaches a third road (B172) at "The Ditches" and "Jack's Hill” – now at 2.5 miles into the stage.
+In a further 0.4 miles the track reaches a third road (B172) at "The Ditches" and "Jack's Hill".
 This time take a lot more care crossing as there is a blind bend.
 However, once safely across it's easy to keep straight on along the main path ignoring a track off to the right.
 After another 350 yards go straight on avoiding a wide track to the left.

 There is nothing left of the wooden fort, but the high banks on which it stood and the ditch around it are both still very visible.
-To walk around the ditch will take a while as it encloses and area 4.5 hectares.
+To walk around the ditch will take a while as it encloses an area of 4.5 hectares.
 The link to the source above also suggests it may have been re-used by King Arthur in his fight against the Danes.

 Turn left along the road, staying on the LHS.
-After 150 yards and just before the road turns left, cross over to the RHS, staying right in front of the Forest Gate Inn and into a narrow road called Bell Common.
-Take care crossing as it is a blind bend and can be busy.
+After 150 yards and just before the road turns left, cross over to the RHS, staying right in front of the Forest Gate Inn and into a narrow road named Bell Common Take care crossing as it is a blind bend and can be busy.